- MBA, George Mason University (1999).

 Coal Club VP

 While working at Faegre Baker Daniels, Andrew Wheeler served as vice president of the Washington Coal Club.
-The group's most recent tax filing (2016) list Wheeler as the group's president at that time.
+The group's 2016 tax filing 2016 listed Wheeler as the group's president at that time.
+As of 2017 he was no longer listed.
 The last available internet archive of his profile at Faegre BD Consulting (April 13, 2018) listed Wheeler as the group's vice president. , ,

 According to a LinkedIn summary by the group's president, Rick Axthelm, The Washington Coal Club is a “District of Columbia non-profit corporation, that meets monthly with knowledgeable speakers to discuss coal and industry related topics.
 The Club's membership consists of over 300 individuals with diverse interests in coal, ranging from coal producers and transporters, associations focused on coal's role in the American economy, academics involved in coal-related research, and policy makers from both the executive and legislative branches of government.”